viralkitty/gladius/README.md

 # Gladius

-> A [Mesos] framework with an API for running tests across a cluster.
+> A [Mesos] framework with an HTTP API for running tests across a cluster.

 ## Running Gladius